William "Rip" Robertson: Central Intelligence Agency

-During Operation l'Ommegang, Robertson subsequently led a unit of Cuban exiles in the Congo Crisis. in an attempt to rescue US nationals being held hostage by rebel factions during the Simba Rebellion, including CIA agents in the Orientale Province, and especially around Stanleyville.
+During Operation l'Ommegang, Robertson subsequently led a unit of 17 Cuban exiles in the Congo Crisis. in an attempt to rescue US nationals being held hostage by rebel factions during the Simba Rebellion, including CIA agents in the Orientale Province, and especially around Stanleyville.
+During Operation Dragon Rouge (Operation Red Dragon) his team managed to rescue 24 of 25 stranded missionaries at the Kilometer 8 mission just north of Stanleyville.

-Robertson left Laos in 1970 on an emergency evacuation.
+Robertson left Laos in November 1970 on an emergency evacuation due to the effects of Malaria.

+Death

 He died in Dallas, Texas, on December 1, 1970.
 Death was due to the effects of malaria.
-Robertson was interred at Arlington National Cemetery on June 14, 1977.
+Originally buried at Culpeper National Cemetery, Robertson was interred at Arlington National Cemetery on June 14, 1977.
+He was married to Sara James West (1925–2019) and they had a son together.